whu-asurams/whu-asurams/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning how AI help my classrooms
 - 💞️ I’m looking to collaborate on researches in Data Mining
-- 📫 How to reach me: email by whu@asurams.edu
+- 📫 How to reach me: email by whu@asurams.edu  or wanjun.hu@asurams.edu

 <!---
 whu-asurams/whu-asurams is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.